 Students not participating in the lunch program must bring a lunch.
 Providing lunch or a snack to the student is the responsibility of the parent not the responsibility of the School, school personnel, or catering service provider.
-Ongoing failure to provide your child with lunch will result in a notification from the Division Leader.

 Parents are responsible for making sure their child has lunch during academic excursions when required.